Thursday afternoon, 17 July 1997

 Celia: The sound of her mother’s skull hitting the floor propels her forward.
 She starts up the stairs, rage fueling her steps.
 She is, after all, her father’s daughter.

 “HEY!
 GET OFF OF HER!”

 GM: Her dad’s head whips to the side.
 If he’s puzzled to see her there, it’s only for a second.
-Spattered blood droplets frame hate-twisted face as he thrusts out a pointed finger at her and bellows,
+Spattered blood droplets frame his hate-twisted face as he thrusts out a finger and bellows,